crs4/life_monitor/lm_admin_guide.md

 `Register`.
 You should be redirected to the user profile page.
-Here you can generate an API key that can be used to interact with the [LifeMonitor API](lm_api_specs): in the "API keys" section, click on `new` and copy the generated key.
+Here you can generate an API key that can be used to interact with the [LifeMonitor API](lm_api_specs): in the "API keys" tab, click on `NEW` and copy the generated key.
 Then head over to the [API explorer](https://localhost:8443/openapi.html), paste the copied string into the API Key field in the authentication section and click on `SET`.